Olivia5k/trans-hub/content/en/docs/Basic-Science/growth-hormone.md

 The age-related factor explains why starting hormone therapy at younger age (before or in the early twenties) usually leads to faster and “better” development.

-**This information, however, should not be read as an encouragement to find growth hormones online and start taking them.
+{{< alert color="warning" title="Warning" >}}**This information, however, should not be read as an encouragement to find growth hormones online and start taking them.
 This is a very bad idea, for so many reasons.
-Not only does it constitute a serious health hazard, but if you’re taking it to enhance feminization, you might just reach the opposite effect, as exogenous growth hormones can cause a “thickening” of the face (nose, eyebrow, chin…)**
+Not only does it constitute a serious health hazard, but if you’re taking it to enhance feminization, you might just reach the opposite effect, as exogenous growth hormones can cause a “thickening” of the face (nose, eyebrow, chin…)** {{< /alert >}}

 What you can do, however, is to aim at adopting a lifestyle that will naturally stimulate the production of growth hormones.
 Such lifestyle includes: